 Skip to content

-The Western Australian summer can be unforgiving.
-The combination of extreme heat, dry conditions and vast expanses mean that our community must work together to reduce the risk of bushfires that can spread and potentially cause damage.
+The combination of extreme heat, dry conditions and vast expanses mean that as a community we must work together to reduce the risk of bushfires and the potential damage they can cause.
 We all have a part to play.

 That’s why every year we implement our bushfire mitigation strategy to reduce the risk of bushfire.
-This strategy includes a mix of smart network settings, proactive management of poles and wires in high/extreme bushfire zones and changing how we operate in response to fire restrictions.
+This strategy includes a mix of smart network settings, proactive management of poles and wires in high/extreme bushfire zones and changing how we operate in response to fire weather conditions.

-During bushfire season, we modify settings that monitor the electricity network to make them more sensitive.
+During bushfire season, we modify these settings that monitor the network to make them more sensitive.

-When there is a fault or other interference during this period, the more sensitive settings ensure that power is interrupted faster than usual, and the power will remain off instead of being automatically restored.
+When there is a fault or other interference during this period, the more sensitive settings ensure that power is interrupted faster than usual, and the power will remain off instead of being automatically restored until a patrol is completed or it is deemed safe to do so following a bushfire risk assessment.

-This reduces the likelihood of starting a fire but results in more frequent outages that may last longer.
+This reduces the likelihood of starting a fire but results in more frequent outages that may last longer – particularly if we need to patrol the impacted lines.

 These changes have the greatest impact on customers in regional communities where electricity is supplied by powerlines that travel through high and extreme bushfire risk areas, often over long distances.